platformland/electric-book/book/text/measure.md

 ## 8. Use the privileged position of the platform (respectfully)

-Platform operators have the power to look across the platform and see how it is being used. e.g. looking for patterns in implementation that can be generalized into features or used to improve how other users use the platform.
+Platform operators have the power to look across the platform and see how it is being used - for example identifying usage patterns that can be generalized into new features or used to improve how others use the platform.
+However, with great power comes great responsibility and it is essential to understand any privacy implications.

-With great power comes great responsibility - there may be legitimate cases for making this essentially technically impossible (e.g. GOV.UK Verify being blind to the services that someone was using)

 > ## Example: Monitoring and tooling for Android
 >